Top 7 Best Solar Companies in Utah (2023 Reviews)

 The Utah Renewable Energy Systems Tax Credit (RESTC) is an incentive created by the Utah Office of Energy Development to promote clean energy technologies.
 Any residential or commercial entity that installs one of the eligible renewable energy systems can avail of the tax deduction.

 The incentive covers solar photovoltaic (PV), wind, geothermal, hydro, biomass, and certain renewable thermal technologies.
 However, this credit is phasing out.
-As of 2022, residential customers can claim 25% of their system cost, or $800, whichever is lower.
-The value decreases to a maximum of $400 in 2023, and the program will end in 2024.
+In 2022, residential customers could claim 25% of their system cost, or $800, whichever is lower.
+The value decreased to a maximum of $400 in 2023, and the program will end in 2024.

 Commercial solar customers can claim a deduction of 10% of the solar project cost, or $50,000, whichever is lower.